HomeBlog

 If you have hip bursitis, a physical therapist can offer you some exercises that you can practice that can help to increase strength and reduce the pain in your hip joints.

-Exercising the hip and glutes will help increase stability to continue your normal day-to-day functions.
+Exercising the hip and buttock muscles, or glutes, will help increase stability to continue your normal day-to-day functions.
 The best exercises for hip bursitis will focus on the glutes and help support the hips and legs.

 Hip Rotator Stretch